THRiVE-2 Fellows' Profiles

 The Wellcome Trust and Department for International Development has committed £5.25 million for a further five years (2016-2021) of funding for THRiVE-2 as part of the Developing Excellence in Leadership, Training and Science Initiative (DELTAS), which aims to improve health in Africa through research driven by the most urgent regional challenges.

-African PhD students can spend six months of their 4-year research programmes in their Cambridge mentor's laboratory.
+African PhD students can spend up to six months of their 4-year research programmes in their Cambridge mentor's laboratory.
 Postdoctoral level researchers, on the other hand, are being offered 2-year fellowships with also the possibility of spending up to six months with their mentors in Cambridge.
 Both Cambridge and Africa supervisors/mentors can exchange visits to provide maximum support and mentorship.
 THRiVE fellows who chose to visit Cambridge will have access to a range of specialized training and transferable skills courses, lectures and seminars which are delivered through more than 150 departments and associated research institutes, including the Wellcome Trust Sanger Institute.
 By training and developing the scientific careers of PhD students and post-doctoral fellows, THRiVE-2 will build on the successes of THRiVE, a regional network of research excellence, to create research leaders in infectious diseases, neglected tropical disease, maternal, neonatal and reproductive health, and non-communicable diseases.